 Chocolate pound cake sliced and served on a wooden board.

-Over the last week or so, I’ve made 3 batches of my famous brownies from scratch, plus a big batch of these thin & crispy chocolate chip cookies (they taste just like Tate’s!), and now I’ve got mean hankering for chocolate pudding with whipped cream on top.
+Over the last week or so, I’ve made 3 batches of my famous brownies from scratch, plus a big batch of these thin & crispy chocolate chip cookies (they taste just like Tate’s!), and now I’ve got a mean hankering for chocolate pudding with whipped cream on top.

 Comfort food!
 Give me comfort!